Expiration Date: 2025—7 Shoe Trends That Are on Their Way Out

 With that, I set out on an epic journey to get rid of the styles I no longer needed or wore.
 But I also tapped my fellow Who What Wear editors for their opinions.
 After many discussions in the office, trend research, and my self-audit, I've concluded that seven main shoe trends are hitting their expiration dates in 2025.
 I know, I'm sad too, but I'm preparing to say goodbye to my sky-high platforms and puffy shoes to make way for several far chicer and more current options.

-With chocolate brown infiltrating our wardrobe more than ever, the hue is quickly taking over as the new default shoe color, and it's so much chicer than black.
-If you're going to add a bit of color to your closet this year, a pair of chocolate brown flats, sneakers, or loafers will ensure a luxe vibe.
-On the contrary, we're seeing less and less of those vibrant Barbie pink hues that dominated not too long ago.
+With chocolate brown infiltrating our wardrobe more than ever, the hue is quickly taking over as the new default shoe colour, and it's so much chicer than black.
+If you're going to add a bit of colour to your closet this year, a pair of chocolate brown flats, sneakers, or loafers will ensure a luxe vibe.
+On the contrary, we're feeling less and less of those vibrant Barbie pink hues that dominated not too long ago.

 In: Sleek Knee-High Boots

-Everyone needs a pair of sleek knee-high boots, and that's a fact.
+I would always recommend owning a pair of sleek knee-high boots.
 Even though they were once considered trendy, this style has officially graduated to staple status, so investing in a pair would be wise, as you'll wear them for so many years to come.
 Of course, being that boots take up the most room in our closets, abiding by a strict one-in-one-out rule is crucial and that means one style of boots is on the way out: combat boots.

+Massimo Dutti is a great destination for sleek footwear on the higher end of the high street.

 Between viral pairs like the Puma Speedcat and Adidas Taekwondo, it's clear that racing is becoming *the* sport defining the coolest sneakers at the moment, speeding ahead (sorry, had to) of soccer- and basketball-inspired styles.

-There's nothing the fashion crowd loves more than a novelty shoe and Prada-esque elegant satin is what's resonating with the insider set the most right now, with puffy shoes decidedly on the decline.
+There's nothing the fashion crowd loves more than a novelty shoe and Prada-esque elegant satin is what's resonating with the insider set the most right now, with puffy shoes on the decline in my circles.

+These are adorable.
+I beg you to look at the weather forecast before you wear them.

-Slingbacks will pretty much never go out of style, but they're set to have an even bigger impact this winter, with viral pairs from Saint Laurent and Toteme popping up everywhere we look.
+Slingbacks will pretty much never go out of style, but they're set to have an even bigger impact in 2025, with viral pairs from Saint Laurent and Toteme popping up everywhere we look.

 Hear me out: Brands are making elevated slippers to be worn outside the bedroom.
 The Row's Frances pair, which are made from a delicate silk jacquard and beloved by Kendall Jenner and Laura Harrier, are proving to be the unlikely It shoes right now.